 One of the biggest retirement planning mistakes people make is contributing inconsistently to their 401K or IRAs.
-Too often, our short-term goals cloud our judgment and saving for long-term goals like retirement gets pushed aside.
+Too often, our short-term goals cloud our judgment, and saving for long-term goals like retirement gets pushed aside.
 After all, humans are cognitively programmed to seek immediate gratification.
 But, this strategy can lead to big problems later on.

 This is, perhaps, even more important when the market is volatile.
 It may seem counterintuitive to keep putting money into the stock and bond markets when they’re experiencing wild swings, but the fact of the matter is that, over the long run, investments grow in value in spite of short-term losses along the way.

-Even if the current market’s volatility and economists’ warnings of a potential recession in the near future make you nervous about investing, try your best to remain consistent in your contributions for best results.
+Even if the current market’s volatility and economists’ warnings of a potential recession in the near future make you nervous about investing, try your best to remain consistent in your contributions for the best results.

 Adjust Your Risk Based on Your Current Age

-What constitutes appropriate risk for a 20-something saving for retirement is vastly different for what might be an appropriate amount of risk for someone on the verge of retiring.
+What constitutes an appropriate risk for a 20-something saving for retirement is vastly different from what might be an appropriate amount of risk for someone on the verge of retiring.
 While those who are under 35 can pursue considerably more aggressive retirement investment strategies, those who are in their late 40s and 50s should scale back on the riskiness of their portfolio to stay on track.

 Especially in a volatile market, you want to pay close attention to the amount of risk your portfolio has.
 If you’re mostly invested in stocks in your 40s and beyond, then you run the risk of having to postpone your retirement date if a serious downswing or even recession occurs.